google-marketing-solutions/argon/README.md

 #### Docker

-Argon can be containerised using [Pack](https://buildpacks.io/docs/tools/pack).
+Argon can be containerized using [Pack](https://buildpacks.io/docs/tools/pack).

 ```sh
 # Build & Run a Docker image, from your local source